denis-berthier/Classifications-of-TE3-Sudokus/README.md

 # Classifications-of-TE3-Sudokus<br><br>

 ## Various classifications of all the known Sudoku puzzles at depth 3 of the universal Trial-and-Error procedure (as of July 13th, 2023)<br><br>
 <br><br>

 ## 1. Background
 This repository relies on many concepts introduced in the publications listed at the end of this README file.
 The purpose of this file is not to summarise them.<br>
 In particular, you need to read the last two chapters of reference [UMRN] for any details about the approach leading to the files in this repository.<br>

-Note that the results appearing in the various files described in section 3 were done with the CSP-Rules software (https://github.com/denis-berthier/CSP-Rules-V2.1) and involved thousands of hours of processor time.
+Note that the results appearing in the various files described in section 3 were done with the CSP-Rules software (https://github.com/denis-berthier/CSP-Rules-V2.1) and involved thousands of hours of processor time.<br>
 <br><br>